 So in the pre-sales part of a salesperson, they need to go out there and start looking for leads.
 This could be done by cold calling, knocking on doors, sending out mass marketing emails, or other marketing campaigns.

 After the right preparation is taken to get the mindset right, the salesperson needs to remember that they need to have their attention within the first couple seconds during the call or meet with the lead.
+To keep a record of everything, you can also go with call tracking option.

 People are attracted to three things: the product/service you are selling, the time it will require for their involvement, and the price.
 If the lead claims that they do not have time, they are lying as everybody has time for something they want to do.
 Keep asking questions to know your customer, identify what they want/are looking for, and then give it to them.